Lovestoneites: Publications

 The group issued a periodical during its existence, known as The Revolutionary Age in its first incarnation, a tip of the hat to a periodical of the same name which served as the first official organ of the Left Wing Section of the Socialist Party which emerged as the forerunner of the American Communist Party in 1919.
 The first editor of the publication was Ben Gitlow, assisted by Bert Wolfe as associate editor.
-At the time of the 1st National Conference in 1930, Editor Gitlow and Secretary Lovestone traded hats.The Revolutionary Age changed its name to The Workers Age in January 1932, with the first number under the new title appearing on the 16th of that month.
+At the time of the 1st National Conference in 1930, Editor Gitlow and Secretary Lovestone traded hats.

 In addition to its main periodical, the Lovestoneites launched a short-lived Yiddish periodical, Jewish Monthly Bulletin, in December 1929.
 At that same time was announced the forthcoming launch of a paper called Revolutionary Youth for its "Young Communist League (Majority Group)" youth section.

-The organization took another stab at a Yiddish-language periodical with its launch of Arbeiter Kampf (Workers' Struggle) in 1933.

-Beginning in January 1934, the group also began to produce a mimeographed discussion bulletin of "programmatic documents" under the title Where We Stand.
-At least 4 issues were produced.

-In May 1934 a quarterly magazine was launched called The Road To Communism, which the Communist Party USA (Opposition) published on behalf of the International Communist Opposition.
-Only two issues were produced.

 The party's Harlem branch, in which Edward Welsh played a key role, additionally published a mimeographed sheet, Negro Voice from 1935 to 1936.

-At least two issues of a mimeographed magazine for the group's youth section called Youth Frontier were also published in 1938 and 1939.